 1 LAN Ports (1-4) Connect Ethernet devices such as computers, switches, and hubs.
 2 Internet Port The auto MDI/MDIX Internet port is the connection for the Ethernet cable to the cable or DSL modem.
-3 Power Receptor The Power LED will illuminate red when the camera is receiving power.
-4 Reset Pressing the Reset button restores the router to its original factory default settings.
+3 Reset Button Pressing the Reset button restores the router to its original factory default settings.
+4 Power Receptor Receptor for the supplied power adapter.

 1 Power LED A solid light indicates a proper connection to the power supply.
 2 Internet LED A solid light indicates connection on the Internet port.
 This LED blinks during data transmission.
 3 WLAN LED A solid light indicates that the wireless segment is ready.
 This LED blinks during wireless data transmission.
-4 Local Network LEDs A solid light indicates a connection to an Ethernet-enabled computer on ports 1-4.
+4 LAN LEDs (1-4) A solid light indicates a connection to an Ethernet-enabled computer on ports 1-4.
 This LED blinks during data transmission.